 By Setota Hailemariam

 Every generation has a rotating lineup of celebrities that simply define the zeitgeist of their era.
-It goes without saying that teen heartthrobs are an essential key to that roster.
+It goes without saying that teen heartthrobs are an essential part of that roster.

 The life cycle of the heartthrob usually falls into one of three tracks: national/international teenybopper fame, then smoothly transition into adult career (Frank Sinatra, Justin Timberlake); fame, then fade into oblivion (Jonathan Taylor Thomas, Hanson); or fame, oblivion, then attempt a comeback for hopefully undyingly loyal fans (NKOTBSB, One Direction, probably circa 2032).